mpalencia/laravel-user-phone/README.md

 Client is another entity like a user
-Client registration is publicly accessible and anyone can register Admin type of user and authorize client are the only authorize to create new users Admin type of user can fully access the client's CRUD resources
+Client registration is publicly accessible and anyone can register Clients has 2 types, authorized and not authorized Users has 2 roles, admin and non-admin
+Admin type of user and authorize client are the only authorize to create new users Admin type of user can fully access the client's CRUD resources

 Objective
 To create a simple RESTful API which will store phone numbers of a user.